benglpd/BrainWare/README.md

 ## Changes
 There are many ways to refactor the project.
-With a small amount of time, I went with the simple DDD implementation.
+With a small amount of time, I went with the simple DDD and EF style implementation.
+- Move connection string to web.config for easy deployment.
 - Domain / Core
 - Services
 - Infrastructure